maurocherchi/static-wordpress/README.md

 * AWS account
 * AWS CDK installed in your dev environment

-First you need to buy your domain, once you have your domain you can deploy this stack.
+First, you need to buy your domain, once you have your domain you can deploy this stack.

-Note: if you buy it using Route 53, you can either:
+Note: If you buy it using Route 53, you can either:
 * Keep the default hosted zone and change the distribution stack to use it (HostedZone.fromHostedZoneAttributes(...))
 * Delete the default hosted zone, let the stack create a new one, change the Name Servers associated with your domain name